 ”"They don't use science; they use scare tactics.
 They also use endangered species as surrogates to obtain their own goals and to raise money."

-– Jury Foreman, Chilton v.
-Center for Biological Diversity
+– Jim Chilton on the Center for Biological Diversity

 The Center for Biological Diversity (CBD) in 2002 published defamatory information –a press release and accompanying photos with captions–on its website alleging that an Arizona rancher, Jim Chilton, so mismanaged his cattle on his federal grazing allotment that that the cattle caused severe environmental degradation.
 Chilton’s lawyer contacted CBD in 2003, requesting the defamatory information be removed from the website.
 CBD ignored the request1, so in 2004 Chilton sued CBD for defamation.

 In 2005 the Center for Biological Diversity was found by a jury to have engaged in actual malice in defaming3 Jim Chilton, an Arizona rancher, by publishing photographs and words that falsely and maliciously claimed Chilton’s cattle caused environmental damage.
 The jury awarded Chilton $600,000 in actual and punitive damages.
 By awarding $500,000 in punitive damages, the jury found CBD’s conduct exceeded negligence and rose to the legal standard of “willful, malicious or fraudulent.”
 In rendering its 2005 decision, the Arizona Superior Court in Pima County, in responding to CBD’s motion, stated, “Given the jury’s finding of actual malice, defendants’ contentions in this regard would fail in any event.”